Back to Projects

 The Results

-The results of the models for the three pests and their natural enemies have been integrated and coded to create the AB-WIPP (Alberta Weather-based Insect Pest Prediction) mobile-friendly web pages available at the Alberta Climate Information Services (ACIS) website.
+The results of the models for the three pests and their natural enemy have been integrated and coded to create the AB-WIPP (Alberta Weather based Insect Pest Prediction) mobile friendly wed pages available at the Alberta Climate Information Services (ACIS) website.
 Producers, entomologists, and agriculture field people will be sought after for feedback and validation on model and web application.

 Grower Benefits